Fe-Mu/SOS-listener/README.md

 ## License

-SOS Listener is a multiplatform capable tool writen in Python/Kivy<br/>
+SoS-Listener is a multiplatform capable tool writen in Python/Kivy<br/>
 language and developed by L. F. G. Muñoz ("the Author") that offers<br/>
 the potential for SOS request in emergency situations.